MasterOminousDev/Ominous-Engine/README.md

 Check the docs folder for information

-Read `building.md` to compile, it has all the information that you need for compiling the game.
+Read `building.md` to compile, it has all the information that you need for compiling the game, and more!